edgore89/Regression-or-Classification/README.md

 regression: continuous outcome

 6.The probability someone will get sick in the next month.
-classficiation: discrete outcome
+classification: discrete outcome

 7.Which medicine will work best for a given patient.
-classficiation: discrete outcome
+classification: discrete outcome